The Healing Power of Yoga with Tashya Knight

 Tashya hosts a virtual Saturday morning restorative yoga class, so no matter where you are, you can join Tashya at 10am Eastern for an hour of self-care as you start your weekend.

-Want to join Tashya for a free class?
+Want to join Tashya for a virtual yoga class?

 About Tashya: